 As an English teacher in Italy myself, I can safely say that teaching here is fantastic.
-The abundance of sunshine (particularly in the south), the tasty food and the friendly people really make for a great expat experience.
+The abundance of sunshine (particularly in the south), the tasty food and the friendly people make for a great expat experience.
 Nevertheless, there are several things that you should know before you jet off to the land of la dolce vita.

 You will come across employers who are only willing to hire you if you are currently in Italy, but schools will also hire teachers who have yet to leave their home country.
-Many teaching posts in Italy tend to want between two and three years of experience, and while some are happy to consider newly qualified teachers, the general trend seems to be to lean towards those with experience.
-Getting a post without having any qualifications is also difficult.
+Many teaching posts in Italy tend to want between two and three years of experience, and while some are happy to consider newly qualified teachers, the general trend seems to lean towards those with experience.
+Getting a post without having any qualifications is also tricky.
 The majority of posts are for those with a CELTA/Trinity TESOL certificate or another recognised TEFL qualification, and sometimes also a university degree (although not necessarily in the field of teaching).

 So what about practicalities when you arrive?
 Employers will usually provide you with accommodation or at least assist you with it.
 Rent isn't high in the south but may increase in the bigger, northern cities.
 You'll need to register to get a residence permit when you arrive.
 All the usual documents are required to do this (such as your passport), and many employers will give you a hand with it all.
-If you are on an Italian contract, to claim the social security mentioned earlier you will need to register at the public records office, apply for a tax code (codice fiscale), and register with the local health authority (ASL – Azienda Sanitaria Locale).
-To register with the local health system, you are required to choose a general practitioner (from the list supplied by the ASL) and following this, you will receive your health card.
-If you aren't registering for healthcare in Italy (and are still paying your taxes in the UK), make sure you have your European Health Insurance card (previously E111).
+If you are on an Italian contract, to claim the social security mentioned earlier, you will need to register at the public records office, apply for a tax code (codice fiscale), and register with the local health authority (ASL – Azienda Sanitaria Locale).
+To register with the local health system, you are required to choose a general practitioner (from the list supplied by the ASL), and following this, you will receive your health card.
+If you aren't registering for healthcare in Italy (and are still paying your taxes in the UK), ensure you have your European Health Insurance card (previously E111).
 With this, you have the right to urgent medical treatment and will be treated like an Italian citizen.
 If you haven't got one of these cards, make sure you apply for it before you leave your home country.

 Living and teaching in Italy can be a truly fulfilling experience.
 The culture, the food, the weather, the history, even the fashion – there will be something here to tempt you.
 I've been working here in Puglia for almost two years now, and have just renewed my teaching contract for a third.
 Teaching Italians, even though it can sometimes be hard work (like all teaching positions), is always interesting and so much fun.
-There's one thing that Italians are very good at, and that's having a laugh and a joke!
+There's one thing that Italians are superb at, and that's having a laugh and a joke!